GLOBAL MARKETS-China bounce snaps five-day equity sell-off

 Brent crude rose more than $2 a barrel at one point as supportive economic data from Germany, firmer stock markets and strong gasoline demand lifted oil prices.

 Brent crude settled $1.56 higher at $58.61 a barrel and front-month U.S. crude futures rose $1.13 to settle at $53.78 a barrel.
-(Reporting by Herbert Lash; Editing by Andrew Hay and Meredith Mazzilli)
+(Reporting by Herbert Lash; Editing by Chizu Nomiyama and Andrew Hay)